paukstelis/Octoprint-Cancelobject/README.md

 ### New version 0.4.2, 07/2020
 * Remove case sensitivity for `@Object` tags.
 * Improvements to absolute extrusion tracking.
-* Read object information from SuperSlicer object comments.
-This includes object centers so these no longer have to be calculated on the fly.
+* Read object information from SuperSlicer object comments to create `@Objectinfo` tags.
+This includes object centers so these no longer have to be calculated from extrusion moves.
+* `; stop printing object` comments now generate `@Objectstop` tags which should improve compatibility with extruder wipes

 ### New version 0.3.0, 02/26/2019
 * Gcodeviewer integration.
 Objects are tagged wtih an orange dot in the Gcodeviewer and can be cancelled directly.